-Whatever colour means, it may do so loudly, or it may mean subtly so that we only barely notice its contribution to our understanding of the world.
-Except for the colour visually impaired, we all see colour, and yet for some people, colour means nothing at all, colour does not exist, and the world is described using other parameters which have nothing to do with hue.
+Whatever colour means, it may do so loudly, or it may mean subtly so that we barely notice its contribution to our understanding of the world.
+Most of us see colour, and yet for some people, colour means nothing at all, colour does not exist, and the world is described using other visual parameters which have nothing to do with hue.

-This blog is intended to share research and reflections about the types of meanings colour make in our world.
+This blog is intended to share reflections, teaching and research about the types of meanings colour make in our world.
 Many historical accounts of colour, and several accounts of colour in culture and colour psychology exist.
-This blog takes a semiotic approach (van Leeuwen 2005), it looks at colour meaning in context, specifically the types of meaning: meanings that relate to things and concepts; meanings that relate to emotions and relations between people, and finally meanings that enable people to navigate a space, real or virtual, or to read infographics, and how these meanings are created (Kress & van Leeuwen, 1996/2006; van Leeuwen, 2011).
-The idea of this blog stems from the university module on colour semiotics which I wrote and teach.
-Students on the module consistently produce amazingly interesting papers, which should be reach more than one reader!
+This blog takes a semiotic approach (van Leeuwen 2005), it looks at colour meaning in context, specifically three types of meaning: meanings that relate to things and concepts; meanings that relate to emotions and relations between people, and finally meanings that enable people to navigate a space, real or virtual, or to read infographics, and how these meanings are created (Kress & van Leeuwen, 1996/2006; van Leeuwen, 2011).
+The idea of this blog stems from the two university modules on colour semiotics which I wrote and taught.
+Students on the module consistently produce amazingly interesting papers, which should be reach more than by one reader!

 Kress, G., & Van Leeuwen, T. (2002).
 Colour as a Semiotic Mode: Notes for a Grammar of Colour.
 Visual Communication, 1(3), 343–368.